Georgia - What to watch in 2026

 Photo by Brad Huchteman / Unsplash

-Last updated: April 16, 2026
+Last updated: June 8, 2026

-Georgia is a politically competitive state where control of the governor’s office and legislature plays a central role in shaping women’s rights.
-Unlike some states, key policies—especially around reproductive healthcare—are not protected by the state constitution, meaning changes in political leadership can directly affect how laws are written and enforced.
+Georgia is a politically competitive state where control of the governor's office and legislature plays a central role in shaping women's rights.
+Unlike in some states, key policies—especially around reproductive healthcare—are not protected by the state constitution, meaning changes in political leadership can directly affect how laws are written and enforced.

 What’s at stake